 • Socks

-For details information check our article on what to wear while on safari
+For detailed information check our article on what to wear while on safari

 7. General Accessories